Duke Teaching Observatory

 • Serve as a platform for outreach activities, helping to enhance science education in local schools by providing opportunities to experience astronomical observations and to meet with Duke faculty and students in an informal learning situation.

-We will be spending time outdoors in the woods; the clearing from which we observe can be overgrown and/or muddy.
+We will be spending time outdoors in the woods; the clearing from which we observe can be overgrown and/or muddy, and you may be exposed to ticks or mosquitos.
+It will be dark, and you may need to walk over uneven ground.
 In the winter it is often cooler in our hollow than in town, in the summer the dew can make it wetter.
 Please dress appropriately.
+By attending Duke Observatory events, you acknowledge that you are fully aware of the risks and hazards associated with participation in these activities and you voluntarily assume full responsibility and liability for any risk.

 On or Not: